Reactions to Executive Order 13769: Arts

 Iranian actress Taraneh Alidoosti, whose film The Salesman is nominated for an Academy Award, said she would boycott the ceremony to protest the visa ban.
 Asghar Farhadi, the film's director, may be blocked from attending the ceremony under the terms of Trump's program.
 The Academy of Motion Picture Arts and Sciences, which holds the ceremony, issued a statement denouncing the travel ban.
 Comedian Dave Chappelle also spoke against the executive order in Dayton, Ohio.
 Ellie Goulding wrote that the order was "terrifying."
 Ewan McGregor called on fellow Britons to "make a stand."
 Caitlin Moran urged people to subscribe to newspapers that question Trump.
 Nadiya Hussain expressed sadness over the order.
-Black-Iranian Actress Yara Shahidi noted that "I have family that’s already in the states, and I have family in Iran.
-That was my early birthday present,".
+Black-Iranian actress Yara Shahidi noted, "I have family that's already in the states, and I have family in Iran.
+That was my early birthday present".

 Criticism of the executive order was rampant at the 23rd Screen Actors Guild Awards.
 Dev Patel called it "horrible [and] divisive."
 Riz Ahmed said, "Now is not a time for escapism."
 John Legend said, "I believe our country should be open and inclusive, particularly for refugees fleeing war-torn areas."
 As he walked the red carpet, Simon Helberg held a sign which read, "Refugees welcome."
 His wife, Jocelyn Towne, had the words "let them in" written across her chest.
 Julia Louis-Dreyfus said, "This immigrant ban is a blemish and it is un-American."
 Ashton Kutcher, whose wife Mila Kunis came to the United States on a refugee visa, wrote, "My blood is boiling right now!"
 Kerry Washington wrote she was "sick to [her] stomach" about the ban.

 At the 59th Annual Grammy Awards, Busta Rhymes called Trump "President Agent Orange" and thanked him for his "unsuccessful attempt at the Muslim ban."